-Here at Time2Run Events we believe in giving every runner regardless of ability the chance to run for our Club and become a selected Sponsored Runner and give them a chance to improve and reach personal running goals & become a better Runner.
-We provide an attractive package for any Runner who we think is worthy of selection, of course you can simply Affiliate to our England Athletics Club and Receive a Free Vest each year and Run Under Our Name (Click Here For This Option).
+Here at Time2Run Events we believe in giving every runner regardless of ability the chance to run for our Club and become a selected Sponsored Runner and give them a chance to improve and reach personal running goals & become a better runner.
+We provide an attractive package for any runner who we think is worthy of selection, of course you can simply affiliate to our England Athletics Club and run under our name (Click Here For This Option).

-Joining our Running Club is the best way to become selected however if you are interest please complete the Online Contact Form Here and we will get back to you as soon as possible.
-(Please Remember you MUST Affiliate to Time2Run Events)
+Joining our running club is the best way to become selected however if you are interested please complete the Online Contact Form Here and we will get back to you as soon as possible.
+(Please remember you MUST affiliate to Time2Run Events)

 Time2Run Events Current Selected Runners

 Charlie’s is a Sponsored Time2Run Events Runner His own personal journey all started in 2008 with the decision to ‘get a bit fitter’.
 Although he had done a bit of rock climbing, kick boxing and snowboarding, in high school Charlie ‘wasn’t a runner’ and was unable to make it around the 800m without a walk.
 His first training run felt like the hardest thing in the world, for all 4 long minutes, but it got him started.

 When Charlie is not tearing up the trails (the hillier the better) he is full time coach with many clients from beginners to experienced ultra runners.

 Some of Charlie’s best race wins in the past couple of years include

 1st – Magredi Mountain Trail 100 mile, Italy – 22 hr 13 min